Santa Maria, California: History

 Between 1869 and 1874, four of the valley's settlers, Rudolph Cook, John Thornburg, Isaac Fesler (for whom Fesler Jr. High School is named), and Isaac Miller (for whom Miller Elementary School is named), built their homes near each other at the present corners on Broadway and Main Street.
 The townsite was recorded in Santa Barbara in 1875.
 The new town was named Grangerville, then changed to Central City.
 It became Santa Maria on February 18, 1885, since mail was often being sent by mistake to Central City, Colorado.
 Santa Maria was chosen from the name Juan Pacifico Ontiveros had given to his property 25 years earlier.
 Streets named after the four settlers now form a 6-block square centered at Broadway and Main Street, the center of town.

 Oil exploration began in 1888, leading to large-scale discoveries at the turn of the 20th century.
 In 1902, Union Oil discovered the large Orcutt Oil Field in the Solomon Hills south of town, and a number of smaller companies also began pumping oil.
 Two years later, Union Oil had 22 wells in production.
 Other significant discoveries followed, including the Lompoc Oil Field in 1903 and the Cat Canyon field in 1908.
 Over the next 80 years more large oil fields were found, and thousands of oil wells drilled and put into production.
 Oil development intensified in the 1930s, with the discovery of the Santa Maria Valley Oil Field in 1934, right underneath the southern and western parts of the city of Santa Maria, which spurred the city's growth even further.
 By 1957 there were 1,775 oil wells in operation in the Santa Maria Valley, producing more than $640 million worth of oil.

 Geography

-According to the United States Census Bureau, the city has a total area of 23.4 sqmi, of which, 22.8 sqmi of it is land and 0.6 sqmi of it (2.73%) is water.
+According to the United States Census Bureau, the city has a total area of 23.4 sqmi, of which, 22.8 sqmi of it is land and 0.6 sqmi of it (2.60%) is water.

-Santa Maria is situated north of the unincorporated community of Orcutt, California, and south of the Santa Maria River (which serves as the line between Santa Barbara County and San Luis Obispo County).
+Santa Maria is situated north of the unincorporated community of Orcutt, and south of the Santa Maria River (which serves as the line between Santa Barbara and San Luis Obispo counties).
 The valley is bordered on the west by the Pacific Ocean and to the east by the San Rafael Mountains and the Los Padres National Forest.
-The city of Guadalupe, California is approximately 9 mi to the west of Santa Maria.
+The city of Guadalupe is approximately 9 mi to the west of Santa Maria.